Jordan named head football coach at Satsuma

-Rodney Jordan, 42, who most recently was offensive coordinator and assistant head coach in Eufaula, was named head coach at Satsuma, the school announced on Thursday.
+Jordan, 42, who most recently was offensive coordinator and assistant head coach at Eufaula High School, was named head coach at Satsuma, the school announced Thursday.
 This will be Jordan’s first stint as a head coach.

-Jordan replaces Ray Nelson, who resigned as the Gators’ head coach after four seasons and a 15-25 record.

-He has held assistant coaching jobs at several schools, including at Mary G. Montgomery, Alma Bryant, Goshen, Elba and Charles Henderson.
+He has held assistant coaching jobs at several schools, including Mary G. Montgomery, Alma Bryant, Goshen, Elba and Charles Henderson.
 He is set to arrive in Satsuma soon and begin work with his new team.
-Satsuma is moving from Class 5A to Class 4A this season where it will join Jackson, St. Michael, Bayside Academy, Orange Beach, T.R.
+Satsuma is moving from Class 5A down to Class 4A this season, but it’s not going to be an easy transition with the Gators joining Jackson, St. Michael, Bayside Academy, Orange Beach, T.R.
 Miller, Escambia County and Wilcox Central.

 Jordan’s hiring leaves just one head coaching vacancy in the Lagniappe coverage area.
 Vigor, which won the Class 4A state championship last season and moved up to Class 5A in the Alabama High School Athletic Association’s reclassification, is still without a head coach.
 Markus Cook, a member of last season’s staff, was named interim head coach to lead the program during spring practice, but no final decision has been made by the Mobile County Public School System as to whether he will continue in that role this season or a new coach will be hired.